Anthu Inthu Preethi Banthu: Production

-The film was shot in Hyderabad.
+Aditya Babu, the producer of the Telugu film Jagadam (2007), made his acting debut with this film, which was shot in Hyderabad.

 Soundtrack

-The soundtrack features 7 songs overall, out of which 4 songs were retained from the Original Telugu soundtrack, composed by noted Tamil music director Yuvan Shankar Raja, while the remaining 3 were composed by Gurukiran.
+The soundtrack features 7 songs overall, out of which 4 songs were retained from the original Telugu soundtrack, composed by noted Tamil music director Yuvan Shankar Raja, while the remaining 3 were composed by Gurukiran.
 Lyrics were written by Kaviraj and Hrudaya Shiva.
 The soundtrack was released on 22 May 2008.

+The order of the songs were also changed with "Nee Chumu Chumu" appearing first although the Telugu version featured that song second.

 Reception

-Film critic R. G. Vijayasarathy wrote that "A neat film that can be recommended for family audience".
+Film critic R. G. Vijayasarathy of IANS wrote that "A neat film that can be recommended for family audience".
+A critic from Rediff.com wrote that "On the whole, it is a well made film".